 The Stein-Hall native wheat glues used in the trials for qualities BC-flutes I and Heavy white C-flute (Table 1), are given in Table 2.
 The new glue with Exilva, is made by adding 0.8% w/w Exilva 01-V relative to the overall weight of the formulation (corresponding to 0.08% w/w microfibrillated cellulose), to the primary portion (carrier) of the reference glue recipe, after the dosing of caustic soda (Table 2).

 Table 2.
-Example of an Exilva recipe for productivity enhancement.
+Preview example of an Exilva recipe for productivity enhancement.
+Contact us for the full recipe.

 |Ingredients||Weight||Reference glue||New glue with Exilva||% of total|